-- NRD will record for each non-principal passport jurisdiction in respect of which the firm or individual made the relevant submission - the firm's or the individual's automatic registration in the same category as in the principal jurisdiction, - any T&C imposed by the principal regulator that applies automatically to the firm or individual in the non-principal jurisdiction, and - any exemption from Part 4 of Regulation 31-103 or Part 2 of Regulation 33-109 granted by the principal regulator that applies automatically in the non-principal jurisdiction.
+- NRD will record for each non-principal passport jurisdiction in respect of which the firm or individual made the relevant submission - the firm's or the individual's automatic registration in the same category as in the principal jurisdiction, - any T&C imposed by the principal regulator that applies automatically to the firm or individual in the non-principal jurisdiction, and - any exemption from Parts 3 and 12 of Regulation 31-103 or Part 2 of Regulation 33-109 granted by the principal regulator that applies automatically in the non-principal jurisdiction.

-If a firm or individual made the relevant submission to register concurrently in the principal jurisdiction and one or more non-principal passport jurisdictions, NRD will show the same registration date in the principal jurisdiction and the non-principal passport jurisdiction(s) for an individual.
-For a firm, NRD may show a different registration date in the principal jurisdiction and the non-principal passport jurisdiction(s).
-If that is the case, the registration date in the non-principal passport jurisdiction(s) is the same as the registration date in the principal jurisdiction.
-The principal regulator will confirm the firm's registration date in each non-principal passport jurisdiction outside NRD.
+If a firm or individual made the relevant submission to register concurrently in the principal jurisdiction and one or more non-principal passport jurisdictions, NRD will show the same registration date in the principal jurisdiction and the non-principal passport jurisdiction(s).